 Members of a group have the ability to view any object (meeting, resource, action) that the Group has been granted access to see.

 Administrators of a group can edit the group details, manage group membership, and delete the group entirely.
+Group admins will have access to contact and demographic information for all group members regardless of the Profile Visibility Settings.

 Important Note: Group Admin permissions ONLY affect the actual Group itself.
 Setting a Group on a Meeting, Action, Resources, etc., will NOT make the Group Administrator an Admin on an item.